Matthew Elliott (cricketer): Retirement

 Elliott announced his retirement from first-class cricket in February 2008.
 He then played for the Chandigarh Lions in the Indian Cricket League.

 Personal life

 Elliott's son, Will Elliott, is an Australian rules footballer who currently plays for the Northern Bullants in the Victorian Football League (VFL).
 He played for in 2023, before joining the Bullants for the 2024 VFL season after being overlooked at the 2023 AFL draft.
-Elliott's other son, Sam is a first class cricketer.
+Elliott's other son, Sam is a first class cricketer who also plays for the Melbourne Renegades in the Big Bash League.